Triangular prism: Polytopes

-Related polytopes

 The triangular prism is first in a dimensional series of semiregular polytopes.
 Each progressive uniform polytope is constructed vertex figure of the previous polytope.
 Thorold Gosset identified this series in 1900 as containing all regular polytope facets, containing all simplexes and orthoplexes (equilateral triangles and squares in the case of the triangular prism).
 In Coxeter's notation the triangular prism is given the symbol −1_{21}.

-Four dimensional space

-The triangular prism exists as cells of a number of four-dimensional uniform 4-polytopes, including: